petrnohejl/alfonz/alfonz-utility/README.md

 How to use ZipUtility
 ---------------------

 `ZipUtility` provides methods for working with ZIP file.
+Note that it requires `WRITE_EXTERNAL_STORAGE` permission.

 ```java
 boolean success = ZipUtility.unpackZip(path, zipname);